microsoft/vsts-script-samples/PowerShell/TokenAdmin/README.md

 ```

 If the UPN you used to create the PAT is in the UPNs file, your newly created PAT will also be removed.
+If the text file with the UPNs is not provided to the script or if the file is empty, the script will only expire the VSTS account JWTs.